 Hot summers are often referred to as "dog days," but that doesn't mean that extreme temperatures are safe or healthy for your dog or cat.
 Quite the opposite, in fact -- excessive heat, coupled with a lack of shade and/or water, can easily result in hyperthermia and its potentially-deadly complication, heat stroke.
-Taking smart preventative precautions, knowing the signs of hyperthermia, and bringing a heat-stricken pet to our veterinarian in Livonia for immediate treatment can make all the difference in keeping your pet alive and well.
+Taking smart preventative precautions, knowing the signs of hyperthermia, and bringing a heat-stricken pet to our veterinarians in Livonia for immediate treatment can make all the difference in keeping your pet alive and well.

-Hyperthermia is the state in which the body loses its ability to keep its internal body temperature to an unacceptable level.
+Hyperthermia is the state in which the body loses its ability to keep its internal body temperature to an acceptable level.
 (In dogs, this means a temperature of 103 degrees Fahrenheit.)
 Hyperthermia can occur for a variety of reasons, including fevers spurred by infectious diseases.
 When the problem is related to the environment rather than infection, however, you're looking at potential heat stroke.
 Sizzling daytime temperatures are the prime culprit, especially if you have an outdoor pet who cannot retreat to a consistent source of shade.
 Pets must have even more access than usual to fresh, cool water in such conditions -- a trickier problem that you might assume since the heat causes the water in pet's bowl to evaporate rapidly.

 Heat stroke is preceded by a transitional stage known as heat exhaustion.
 You may first notice that your pet is panting heavily, a classic early warning sign that means you need to get your pet some water, shade, and preferably air conditioning.
 If your pet starts vomiting or acting disoriented, bring him to our Livonia veterinarian before full-blown heat stroke can set in.
 Heat stroke symptoms include a racing heart, drooling, pale gums, red tongue, diarrhea, seizures and loss of consciousness.
 This is an emergency can that can lead to multiple organ failure and death in a matter of minutes.